f1tenth/f1tenth_lab2_template/README.md

 - `AckermannDriveStamped`: /drive

 ## V: Deliverables and Submission
 You can implement this node in either C++ or Python.
 A skeleton package is already provided in the repo that you can use.
-Develop **directly in the simulation container** provided.
-Put your package in `/sim_ws/src` alongside the simulation package.
+If you're using docker, develop **directly in the simulation container** provided, and put your package in `/sim_ws/src` alongside the simulation package.
 When following the instruction in the simulation repo, the repo directory will be mounted to the sim container.
 You can also add extra volumes mounted for your convenience when editing the files.
 For example, if you're using the `rocker` tool:

 ```bash